Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Focus and Sharpness

-In this subchapter, we see Annie explaining how focus and sharpness plays an important role in how the audience reacts to the pictures.
+In this subchapter, we see Annie explaining how focus and sharpness play an important role in how the audience reacts to the pictures.

 Case Study: Monument Valley